HillsMakan/sydneyhillsmakan/src/content/partner/warung_nia_balinese_food_pork_ribs.md

 ---
 Warung Nia Seminyak – Balinese Food & Pork Ribs

-Located in the heart of Seminyak, Warung Nia is known for its delicious and budget-friendly Balinese cuisine, especially its signature pork ribs and flavourful dishes served with fresh salads.
+Located in the heart of Seminyak, Warung Nia is known for its delicious Balinese cuisine, especially its signature pork ribs, sate, flavourful dishes served with fresh salads and many more.

 In addition to great food, Warung Nia also offers Balinese cooking classes – a perfect way to immerse yourself in the local culinary culture.